Skip to main content

 Post-call variables (Group = PostCall)

 Post-call variables are generated after the call ends (transcript, summary, duration, etc.).
-You cannot create post-call variables manually — they are pre-defined by the platform.
+You cannot create post-call variables manually, as they are pre-defined by the platform.
 Common usage:

 • End-call notifications (Email / API)